Honors Neuroscience Research

 1) Students must have a minimum grade point average (GPA) of 3.30 in the major and 3.00 overall and have successfully completed PSYC 6, and PSYC 10 or BIOL 29.
 Major GPA is calculated by averaging PSYC 6 and all the currently-completed courses, above the prerequisite level, that are a part of the major, except PSYC 90 and 91.

 2) Students must identify a two-person thesis committee (one of which is the research advisor) that will evaluate the thesis.
 The thesis committee must include a regular faculty member of the Department of Psychological and Brain Sciences (PBS).
 The other individual must have an active academic appointment at Dartmouth.
 The thesis committee must be approved by the Chair of the Neuroscience Steering Committee.
-For 2023-2024, the Chair of the Neuroscience Steering Committee is Professor Matt van der Meer.
+For 2024-2025, the Chair of the Neuroscience Steering Committee is Professor Kyle Smith.

 3) Enrollment must take place by the end of the second week of the fall term of their senior year.
 A completed Permission Checklist for Enrolling in Neuroscience Thesis Research (PSYC 91) should be submitted to the PBS Department office.
 The Neuroscience Steering Committee will evaluate and approve the application.
 Instructor Permission to enroll in PSYC 91 will then be granted.